Aboriginal and Torres Strait Islander Fight for Justice and Growing up in Edmonton (Queensland)

 - Gladys O’Shane: Aboriginal and Torres Strait Islander Rights Advocate

-- Notes and First People Pics
+- First People and Good Memories

-Life on Main Street
+Life on Main Street Edmonton (Queensland)

 There were two petrol stations in Edmonton owned by George Lee: one at the south end he ran, and one at the north end leased to his brother Dennis.
 The brothers came to Australia from China many years previously.
 However, by the end of the 1970s Dennis decided that he wanted to move to Sydney.

 Tom was great mates with George.
 When he found out from George that Dennis wanted to move, he decided this was an excellent opportunity.
-He signed a three-year lease to run his business, which was registered as ‘Tin Sang & Co’.
+Consequently, he signed a three-year lease to run his business, which was registered as ‘Tin Sang & Co’.
 The shop was on the main street, the Bruce Highway.
 All businesses here received the benefit of passing traffic.

 It may be just me, or perhaps we all have a certain clarity about what happened when we were 12, yet have trouble remembering what happened last week.
 I remember the shops along the highway like it was yesterday.
 How they looked, how they smelt and the people who ran them.
 They were (from north to south):